grafxflow/wp-commentater-stats/README.md

 Changelog
 ----------
+**V1.0.3** - Functions moved into class for the dashboard-widget, Separate css files, Dashboard-widget only outputs approved comments, Dashboord-widget order changed to 7 days, 12 months, 10 years

 **V1.0.2** - Functions moved into class, separate views into folder

 **V1.0.1** - Fix to make work with WordPress 4.9.7 plus tidy-up code layout